Governance

 A biography of each of the Directors which identifies whether they are executive or non-executive, together with a directors’ responsibilities statement is included on the Group’s website and within the Annual Report, which also describes the Board Composition, Responsibility, Independence and the number of Board Meetings during the year, the nature and composition of the two board committees and details the time commitment and attendance record of directors at board and committee meetings.

-The independent Directors all served throughout the year.
+The Non-Executive Directors all served throughout the year.

 Board Composition and Responsibility

-As of 1 January 2023, the Board comprises three independent Directors and one Executive Director (the CFO role has recently been filled and the appointment contract signed with a commencement date in March 2023).
-There is a clear division of responsibility between the Independent Directors, including the Chairman and the Executive Director.
+As of 1 January 2024, the Board comprises three Non-Executive Directors and two Executive Directors.
+There is a clear division of responsibility between the Non-Executive Directors, including the Chairman and the Executive Directors.

 The Board meets at least six times during the year, with additional meetings being convened as necessary.
 The Board has two standing committees, the Audit Committee and the Remuneration Committee, both having written terms of reference which are published on the Group’s website.
-These comprise the Board’s independent directors who served through the year.
-Andrew Jenner served as Chair of the Audit Committee and Senior Independent Director; Gordon Wakeford served as Chair of the Remuneration Committee.
-Len Porter remained a member of both Committees through to 31 December 2021.
+These comprise the Board’s Non-Executive directors who served through the year.
+Andrew Jenner served as Chair of the Audit Committee and Senior Non-Executive Director; Gordon Wakeford served as Chair of the Remuneration Committee.

 The Audit Committee meets at least twice a year.
 It is responsible for reviewing a range of financial matters including the interim and final accounts, monitoring the controls which ensure the integrity of the financial information reported to the shareholders, making recommendations to the Board in relation to the appointment of the external auditor, and approving the remuneration and terms of reference for the external auditor.
 It also meets with the external auditor who attends its meetings when required.

-The Remuneration Committee meets at least twice a year and its principal function is to determine executive remuneration policy and that of the Independent Chairman on behalf of the Board.
+The Remuneration Committee meets at least twice a year and its principal function is to determine executive remuneration policy and that of the non-executive Chairman on behalf of the Board.
 In addition, the committee is responsible for supervising the various share option schemes and for the granting of options under them.
+Having liaised with key shareholders the committee has started to rebase the reward mechanisms to retain more moderate salaries and to increase the performance related element of our remuneration packages.

 A schedule of the Board meetings, its committees and the Director attendance compared to the meetings held is set out below: